Wayne Handy: Style

-Wayne Handy was influenced by Little Richard and Chuck Berry, and was part of the original American rock and roll movement.
+Handy was influenced by Little Richard and Chuck Berry, and was part of the original American rock and roll movement.
 His songs ranged from raucous rockabilly to crooning ballads.

 Discography

-Wayne Handy recorded six singles with Renown Records, which frequently leased Handy's songs to music distributors and publishers including Trend Records, Parkway Records, and Dial Records.
+Handy recorded six singles with Renown Records, which frequently leased Handy's songs to music distributors and publishers including Trend Records, Parkway Records, and Dial Records.
 All of his recorded songs, except for "You'll Never Be Mine" and "Conscience Let Me Go", were authored by him.
 His most well-known song was "Say Yeah".
 Today his songs can be found on multiple compilations of rockabilly and country rock music from the 1950s.
 The complete list of his published songs: